digital-asset/daml-finance/docs/source/packages/core-implementations.rst

 - ``Daml.Finance.Instrument.Base``

     This package contains the *implementation* of a basic instrument.
-It contains the following modules:
+It contains the following module:

     - :ref:`Instrument <module-daml-finance-instrument-base-instrument-53549>`: Base implementation of an Instrument which does not define any lifecycling logic.